Stockton-on-Tees: Rail

+Northern routinely serves both stations with local and regional services, whereas at Thornaby TransPennine Express runs an hourly service between Saltburn-by-the-Sea and Manchester Airport via York and LNER stops once both ways every weekday between Middlesbrough and London King's Cross.

 Air

-Teesside International Airport is partially located within the borough, several miles west of the town.
-The airport offers domestic flights and services international festival destinations, especially in the EU.
+The nearest airport is Teesside International Airport several miles west of the town.
+It offers domestic and international flights.

 Education

 Economy

 Stockton is famous as the home of the friction match and the Stockton and Darlington Railway, which operated the world's first steam-hauled passenger train in 1825.
 The town also has the world's oldest passenger railway station building.
 Industry and engineering remained central to Stockton's economy over many years, and major industries have included shipbuilding and repair, heavy engineering, steel, and chemicals manufacturing.
 However, during the twentieth century, Teesside's heavy industry declined dramatically.

 Development

 Since the 1980s, Stockton has seen an increase in service industries.
 The development of Teesdale Business Park on the south bank of the River Tees has created commercial space with many large service providers opening call centres and offices in the area.
 Durham University's Queen's Campus is also situated within the Teesdale development, which is linked to the town centre by the Teesquay Millennium Footbridge, Princess of Wales Bridge, and Infinity Bridge.

 In 1995, after four years' construction, the Tees Barrage was commissioned, permanently holding the upstream river waters at the level of an average high tide.

 In 2007, funding from the European Regional Development Fund and English Heritage secured the ruins of the Holy Trinity Church, and renovated the site into Trinity Green, removing the site from Historic England's 'Heritage At Risk register'.